dps923/winter2020/graded-work/assign4-professor.md

 * The new item will have its location info stored (where, when, and so on)
 * Optionally, a photo of the meal can be taken

-Here are some sample screen capture images...
+Here are some sample screen capture images... *your scenes may look different*.

 The "first launch" scene, which is a list of meals, and an info scene about a tapped/selected meal: